Stringer Bell: Legacy

 In the season 5 episode "Late Editions", Clay Davis, while describing to Lester Freamon how drug money is routed from the kingpins to state and city politicians through their lawyers, mentions how he conned a fellow named "Bell" into giving him a great deal of money, because Davis had convinced him that he would be able to use his connections to push his development forward quickly.
 As Davis laughs about how he conned Stringer, Freamon's eyes light up in recognition.

 Origins

 Stringer Bell's name is a composite of real Baltimore drug lords Stringer Reed and Roland Bell.
 His story bears many similarities to the life of Kenneth A. Jackson, including his crossover from the illegal drug trade to legitimate business ownership and political contributions.

-In Popular Culture
+In popular culture

-In 2019, political writer Adam Serwer apparently coined the term "The Stringer Bell Rule" for the adage "don't keep notes on a criminal conspiracy", though Bell's line "[...] is you taking notes on a criminal fucking conspiracy?" from the Season 3 episode Straight and True was cited as early as 2017 to express incredulity at the Trump team's documented interactions with Russia during his 2016 election campaign, and in 2013 as advice for J P Morgan after a spreadsheet listing alleged improprieties was found during a criminal investigation.
+In 2019, political writer Adam Serwer apparently coined the term "The Stringer Bell Rule" for the adage "don't keep notes on a criminal conspiracy".
+Bell's line "is you taking notes on a criminal fucking conspiracy?" from the Season 3 episode "Straight and True" was cited as early as 2017 to express incredulity at the Trump team's documented interactions with Russia during his 2016 election campaign, and in 2013 as advice for JPMorgan after a spreadsheet listing alleged improprieties was found during a criminal investigation.